StochSS/Covid19_Modeling/README.md

 repository can be directly downloaded and executed in the web interface to replicate results.

-In the following, we will describe the epidemiological model we will be using, demonstrate how it can be implemented in the StochSS web interface, and finally describe the process of reading in COVID19 data and estimating the parameters of the implemented model.
+In the following, we describe the epidemiological model we use, and demonstrate how it can be implemented in the StochSS web interface.
+Then we describe the process of creating a parameter inference workflow for some local COVID19 data.

 ## Model Description

-The epidemiological model we will be building is an extended version of the SEIRD model that accounts for symptomatic and asymptomatic cases.
+The epidemiological model we implement is an extended version of the SEIRD model that accounts for symptomatic and asymptomatic cases.
 The involved compartments (species) are: susceptible (S), exposed (E), infected (I), symptomatic (Y), recovered (R), dead (D), and cleared (C).
 The system can be